-One substantive gap is the lack of a normative multistakeholder body mandated to address surveillance concerns, including AI-enabled uses.
-While there are a growing number of institutions examining AI governance issues, such as the OECD's AI Policy Observatory or Stanford University's Institute for Human-Centered AI, they are not focused on surveillance concerns specifically.
-Other human rights and digital rights institutions, such as UN OHCHR or the Freedom Online Coalition, have convened fora that touch upon AI surveillance, but their focus tends to be ad hoc.
+One substantive gap is the lack of a normative multistakeholder body mandated to address surveillance concerns, including Al-enabled uses.
+While there are a growing number of institutions examining Al governance issues, such as the OECD's Al Policy Observatory or Stanford University's Institute for Human-Centered Al, they are not focused on surveillance concerns specifically.
+Other human rights and digital rights institutions, such as UN OHCHR or the Freedom Online Coalition, have convened for that touch upon Al surveillance, but their focus tends to be ad hoc.

 An enduring multistakeholder body mandated to tackle a wide array of surveillance issues is needed.
 Such an entity would engage in areas from developing norms of responsible use, to sponsoring research on emerging uses of new technology and devising legal frameworks that balance public interests and individual harms.
 This body could link to existing multistakeholder entities, such as the Internet Governance Forum or Global Partnership on AI, but would incorporate a dedicated surveillance mandate.
-In February 2020, the European Commission held a press conference on artificial intelligence.
-European institutions have been increasingly active in seeking to define AI norms.